Adding UPM Package

 # The featured image URL.
 It should point to a valid image URL instead of a web page that presents the image.

-# Leave it blank to use the repository’s social image if it exists.
+# Leave it blank to use the generated default image.

 image: 'https://github.com/author/reponame/raw/master/path-of-img.png'